HeroesToolChest/Heroes.StormReplayParser/README.md

 }
 ```
 ### Parsing Options
 Besides providing the file name of the replay, `ParseOptions()` may also be passed in.
 This defines how much of the replay to parse.
-By default tracker, game, and message events are enabled and PTR parsing is diasabled.
-Parsing a PTR will result in a `StormReplayParseStatus` of `PTRRegion`.
+By default tracker, game, and message events are enabled and PTR parsing is disabled.
+Parsing a PTR replay will result in a `StormReplayParseStatus` of `PTRRegion`.

 Game Event parsing provides the following:
 - Hero names (localized)